twilio/authy-php/README.md

         // the user is valid

 ### Requesting SMS Tokens
+To be able to use this method you need to have activated the SMS plugin for your Authy App.

 To request a SMS token you only need the user id.

 	$sms = $authy_api->request_sms('authy-id');

 As always, you can use `ok()` to verify if the token was sent.
-To be able to use this method you need to have activated the SMS plugin for your Authy App.
+This call will be ignored if the user is using the Authy Mobile App.
+If you still want to send the SMS pass force=>true as an option

+	$sms = $authy_api->request_sms('authy-id', array("force" => true));

 ### More…